calyxir/calyx/docs/fud/circt.md

 # CIRCT

-An ongoing effort is under way to establish Calyx as a Dialect in the LLVM umbrella project [CIRCT][].
+An ongoing effort is under way to establish Calyx as a dialect in the LLVM umbrella project [CIRCT][].
-The Calyx Dialect documentation is found [here][calyx-dialect].
+There is documentation about the Calyx dialect [on the MLIR site][calyx-dialect].
 While semantically equivalent, they are syntactically different.
-Because the Calyx Dialect is still under progress and does not include all the optimizations that the native Rust compiler supports, we have crafted an emitter from the Calyx Dialect (MLIR) to the native compiler representation (used by the Rust compiler).
-This means you can lower from your favorite frontend in MLIR to the Calyx Dialect, and continue all the way to SystemVerilog (with spunky optimizations) using the native compiler.
+Because the Calyx dialect is still under progress and does not include all the optimizations that the native Rust compiler supports, we have crafted an emitter from the Calyx dialect (MLIR) to the native compiler representation (used by the Rust compiler).
+This means you can lower from your favorite frontend in MLIR to the Calyx dialect, and continue all the way to SystemVerilog (with spunky optimizations) using the native compiler.

 The native compiler also supports round-tripping back into the MLIR representation.
 We'll assume you've already built the Rust compiler and installed `fud`.
 Here are the steps below to round-trip:

 ## MLIR -> Rust compiler
-1. Set up the CIRCT project; instructions found [here][circt-setup].
+1. Set up the CIRCT project with [these instructions][circt-setup].

 2. There should be a `circt-translate` binary in `<root-directory>/build/bin`.
 To emit the native compiler representation, use the command: